justin-napolitano/Python_Reference/index.md

   - sorting
   - graphs
   - educational-code
+  - data structures
+  - searching
+  - linked lists
+  - trees
+  - heaps
-seoPrimaryKeyword: python algorithms
+seoPrimaryKeyword: python algorithms reference
 seoSecondaryKeywords:
-  - data structures
+  - data structures in python
-  - sorting algorithms
+  - python sorting algorithms
-  - graph algorithms
+  - graph algorithms python
-  - python code examples
+  - educational python repository
 seoOptimized: true
 topicFamily: automation
 topicFamilyConfidence: 0.7
 topicFamilyNotes: >-
   The post is a collection of Python scripts implementing algorithms and data structures, primarily focused on coding and development.
 While it centers on code for algorithmic implementations rather than automation scripts directly, the closest match in the given families is 'automation' which includes Python projects and scripting.
 Other families like datascience or devtools don't align well with the content about core algorithm and data structure implementations.
+kind: project
+id: github-python-reference
 ---

 # Technical Overview of Python_Reference Repository